 Lori Smith is an example of "you can come home again".
-Born in Menomonie, she grew up in Mondovi and moved away in her young adulthood to Las Vegas and Jamaica.
-She returned to to UW Stout to complete her college education and eventually ended up at Oaklawn Elementary where she has been principal for the past twelve years.
+Born in Menomonie, Lori grew up in Mondovi and moved away in her young adulthood to Las Vegas and Jamaica.
+She returned to to UW Stout to complete her college education and eventually ended up at Oaklawn Elementary where she has been principal for the past fourteen years.
 A highlight of her career has been teaching resilience/health realization to school staff and community members.
-She enjoys reading science fiction and is appreciating the time she spends in the home she and her husband recently built in the Dunnville area.
+She enjoys reading science fiction and is appreciating the time she spends in the home she and her husband built in the Dunnville area.

 River Heights ELEMENTARY SCHOOL PRINCIPAL